 - Vegan bean burritos: Spread refried beans on a flour tortilla, add your favorite veggies, rice, and salsa, then roll it up for a quick, tasty meal.

-- Bean-topped nachos: Use the beans as a base for nachos by layering with tortilla chips, Vegan Nacho Cheese, jalapeños, and any other favorite toppings.
+- Bean-topped nachos: Use the beans as a base for nachos by layering with tortilla chips, Instant Pot vegan nacho cheese sauce, or this vegan cheese sauce recipe, jalapeños, and any other favorite toppings.

 - Taco salad: Top a bed of greens with warmed beans, avocado, corn, and salsa for a fresh and filling salad.

-- Vegan bean dip: Mash leftover beans with a little Vegan Sour Cream or Lime Crema and lime juice for a creamy dip perfect for chips or veggies.
+- Vegan bean dip: Mash leftover beans with a little vegan sour cream or homemade vegan lime crema and lime juice for a creamy dip.
+If you're short on time, try this 10-minute vegan bean dip recipe.

 Storage